Blotz/blotz.github.io/content/photos/index.md

-I don't post-process any of my images.
+---
+title: "Photos"
+summary: "My gallery of some of my favourite pictures i have taken so far!"
+description: "My gallery of some of my favourite pictures i have taken so far!"
+tags: ["photos", "film"]
+showTags: true
+---

+I'm a beginner photographer and am learning every day.
+I shoot mostly film, on either point and shoot or SLR.
+I have a Fujica STX-1 and a Cannon AF35M II.

 ## Manchester

 {{<image-gallery gallery_dir="/photos/manchester">}}

-A small collection of some of the photos I took while in Manchester.
+A small collection of some of the photos I took while living in Manchester during 2025.

 ### Peak District